-To maintain the validity and security of the assessment, students will not be allowed to take blank paper into the assessment (only a single piece of paper containing the student's keycode) and they will not be able to access websites.
+To maintain the validity and security of the assessment AQ2022, students will not be allowed to take blank paper into the assessment (only a single piece of paper containing the student's keycode), and they will not be able to access websites.

-Students should download this Remote invigilation live assessment troubleshooting guide (PDF) and ensure that it's on their PC and accessible from their desktop prior to starting their assessment, so they can easily and quickly refer to it if needed.
+Students should download this Remote invigilation live assessment troubleshooting guide (PDF) and ensure that it's on their PC and accessible from their desktop before starting their assessment, so they can easily and quickly refer to it if needed.

-During remotely invigilated assessments students themselves will need to complete and submit incident reports to AAT when an issue has occurred.
-A student's incident report form should contain as much information as possible about the issue that occurred, when it occurred, what impact it had and what steps were taken to rectify it.
+During remotely invigilated assessments, students themselves will need to complete and submit incident reports to AAT whenever an issue occurs.
+A student's incident report form should contain as much information as possible about the problem, when it happened, what impact it had and what steps were taken to rectify it.

 Incident reports will only be accepted if they are completed by the student and submitted on time.
 No one else should complete an incident report on their behalf.

-If AAT's investigation of the incident confirms that, through no fault of the student, they were unfairly disadvantaged, AAT will take this into account when their performance in the assessment is reviewed.
+If AAT's investigation of the incident confirms that, through no fault of the student, they were unfairly disadvantaged, AAT will consider this when their performance in the assessment is reviewed.

-If you're unable to submit your assessment AAT will, wherever possible, issue a valid result instead of a void, but only where the invigilation video covers the full duration of the sitting up to the point of submission.
-However, if the invigilation video has stopped part way through the assessment due to a drop in internet connectivity, AAT will void the attempt and will issue a credit note back to the scheduling assessment centre to the value of AAT’s assessment fee.
+Suppose you're unable to submit your AQ2022 assessment.
+In that case, AAT will, wherever possible, issue a valid result instead of a void, but only where the invigilation video covers the full duration of the sitting up to the point of submission.